mailpile/Mailpile/README.md

 You can paginate through results using `next` and `previous`.

+To view a message, use the `view` command with the number of the result or one of the magic words `all` or `these`:

+    mailpile> search year:2011 month:12
+    ...
+    mailpile> view 1 2 6
+    ...

+(Mailpile currently assumes you have `less` installed and in your path for viewing e-mail.
+This is a temporary hack.)

 You can also search from the command line with `mailpile.py -s term`, but that will be a bit slower because the metadata index has to be loaded into RAM on each invocation.

 ### Sorting the results ###